 Since people usually use Google to browse websites on the Internet, it would be logical to learn their ranking rules if you want to get found.
 And Google’s algorithms have changed significantly over the years, and they keep on changing.
 So, what bloggers need to do is to learn the rules of their favorite search engine and adapt to them.

-That is why we have gathered here a few concepts every blogging newbie should know about.
+That is why we have gathered here a few tips of SEO basics for bloggers that every newbie should know about.